-- Alberta Health has moved us into the Step 1 “Path Forward” plan.
-Although this part of the plan allows for training, the school gymnasiums have not been opened to the public.
-Season opening day is May 3rd, 2021 and we likely will play until mid July.
-When we begin, you can anticipate U10 and U14 teams will play on Tuesdays, Thursdays, Saturdays and Sundays; and, U12, U16 and U19 players can anticipate playing on Mondays, Wednesdays, Saturdays and Sundays.
-CMSA is anticipating that tournaments will not be allowed this year due to the likelihood of cohort play, so they may utilize the weekends for more games, giving the athletes more playing time.
+- Alberta Health has moved us into the “Open For Summer” plan.
+Stage 1 moves us into practices, which will resume June 1st, 2021 in distanced groups of 10.
+Stage 2 moves us into games without restrictions.
+Season opening day will be around June 10th, 2021 and we likely will play until end of July.
+When we begin, you can anticipate U10 and U14 teams will play on Tuesdays, Thursdays, and some Saturdays and Sundays in June; and, U12, U16 and U19 players can anticipate playing on Mondays, Wednesdays, and some Saturdays and Sundays in June.
+There will be no weekend play in July with the exception of city championships.

 We are now accepting payments for the 2021 season.
 Please log in and make a payment on your existing invoice.

 Please note: Due to Covid and the potential future Government restrictions, we wish to inform you that should the ball season not be able to begin, a minimum of 20% of a players registration fee will be required to cover pre-season expenses.
 After the season has begun, a minimum of 50% of a players registration fee will have already been spent on expenses.
 Your AGSA board is taking all possible precautions to be able to refund the maximum of unused fees.

 - At the end of your registration there is a link to register your player for insurance purposes, there is no cost to you.
 Your player will not be able to play without this step.
 Here is the link if you missed it: click here

 - For more information specific to our U8 (Learn to Play) Program click here